1992–1993 Jack in the Box E. coli outbreak: Sources

-On January 12, 1993, Phil Tarr, then a pediatric gastroenterologist at the University of Washington and Seattle's Children's Hospital, filed a report with the Washington State Department of Health (DOH) about a perceived cluster of children with bloody diarrhea and Hemolytic Uremic Syndrome (HUS) likely caused by E. coli O157:H7.
-Tarr contacted John Kobayashi, the Washington State epidemiologist, who started the epidemiological trace-back, linking these cases to undercooked hamburger patties.
-Dr. Kobayashi recalled the conversation in an interview: "I knew that, when Phil called me,...for him to say, 'this is something that I've never seen before,' that was a big red flag."
+On January 12, 1993, Phil Tarr, then a pediatric gastroenterologist at the University of Washington and Seattle's Children's Hospital, filed a report with the Washington State Department of Health (DOH) about a perceived cluster of children with bloody diarrhea and hemolytic–uremic syndrome (HUS) likely caused by E. coli O157:H7.
+Tarr contacted epidemiologist John Kobayashi, who started the epidemiological trace-back, linking these cases to undercooked hamburger patties.
+Kobayashi recalled the conversation in an interview: "I knew that, when Phil called me, ... for him to say, 'this is something that I've never seen before,' that was a big red flag."

-Health inspectors traced the contamination to Jack in the Box fast food restaurants' and their "Monster Burger" which had been on a special promotion (using the slogan "So good it's scary!") and sold at a discounted price.
+Health inspectors traced the contamination to the Jack in the Box fast food chain, especially their "Monster Burger" which had been on a special promotion and sold at a discounted price.
 The ensuing high demand "overwhelmed" the restaurants' food safety protocols, such that the patties were not cooked long enough or at a high enough temperature to kill the bacteria.

-On Monday, January 18, 1993, DOH officials went public with an announcement about the source of the E. coli O157 outbreak at the state lab.
-After that press conference, Jack in the Box agreed to stop serving hamburgers and to quarantine the meat patties.
-Two days later, on the same day of President Bill Clinton's inauguration, a powerful storm swept through the Puget Sound area (Seattle and King County).
+On January 18, 1993, the DOH announced the source of the E. coli O157 outbreak in a press conference.
+Afterwards, Jack in the Box agreed to stop serving hamburgers and to quarantine the meat patties.
+Two days later, a powerful storm swept through Seattle and King County.
 The storm ravaged the area, knocking out power for thousands of residents across three counties, with some living in the dark for 5 days.
 The power outage impacted restaurants' proper cooking temperatures and safe refrigeration temperatures, and even hindered thorough hand-washing – all critical factors in preventing foodborne illnesses.